semaphoreci/semaphore/docs/docs/using-semaphore/organizations.md

 ### General settings {#general-settings}

 Your organization main settings.
 Here, you can change its name, its URL, and control how workflows run.

-TODO: we need to explain this "Do not run workflows for project/non-project members"

 ![General settings](./img/organization-settings-general.jpg)